Background pattern

 Liver and biliary system: Signs of jaundice (yellow color in skin or eyes).

-If you consider that any of the adverse effects you are experiencing is severe or if you notice any adverse effect not mentioned in this prospectus, inform your doctor or pharmacist.
+If you consider any of the side effects you are experiencing to be serious or if you notice any side effect not mentioned in this leaflet, inform your doctor or pharmacist.

-5. Flecard Storage
+5. Storage of Flecard

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

 No special storage conditions are required.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
+Do not use this medication after the expiration date shown on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-Do not use this medication if you observe visible signs of deterioration.
+Do not use this medication if you notice visible signs of deterioration.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packaging and medications you no longer need at the pharmacy's SIGRE point.
 If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+This will help protect the environment.

-6. Contents of the packaging and additional information
+6. Package contents and additional information

 Composition of Flecard